Symmetry breaking and the Goldstone theorem in de Sitter space: Introduction

 \section{Introduction}

 Ever since Kirzhnits and Linde~\cite{Kirzhnits:1972ut} pointed out that thermal radiative effects can induce phase transitions in the early Universe, phase transitions have played a central role in the early Universe cosmology.
 In particular, they have been used to drive out-of-equilibrium phenomena which can lead to creation of the matter-antimatter asymmetry, preheating, formation of topological defects, {\it etc.} The effects induced by particle creation in an expanding Universe setting are quite delicate and have not yet been fully understood, albeit there is a large literature on the subject, a non-representative sample includes Refs.~\cite{Tsamis:1996qm,Tsamis:1996qq,Mukhanov:1996ak,Onemli:2002hr,Onemli:2004mb,Brunier:2004sb,Prokopec:2006ue,Prokopec:2007ak,Prokopec:2008gw,Janssen:2008px,Janssen:2008dw,Prokopec:2002jn,Prokopec:2002uw,Prokopec:2003iu,Kahya:2009sz,Janssen:2009pb}.
-Based upon a mean field analysis of a scalar self-interacting theory, Ford and Vilenkin~\cite{Vilenkin:1982wt,Ford:1985qh} pointed out a long time ago that the infrared effects in de Sitter space may restore symmetries spontaneously broken by the vacuum.
-However, a crucial sign error invalidated the conclusions of Ref.~\cite{Vilenkin:1982wt}.
-The infrared effects in (quasi-)de Sitter spaces have received a considerable attention in recent literature, and several papers have been published~\cite{Riotto:2008mv,Burgess:2009bs,Burgess:2010dd,Serreau:2011fu,Garbrecht:2011gu} which have -- just as Ford and Vilenkin -- treated the problem in the mean field approximation (see also Refs.~\cite{Reinosa:2011ut,Reinosa:2011cs} for some recent mean field results on flat space).
-In particular, the above-mentioned sign error has been corrected in Refs.~\cite{Serreau:2011fu,Garbrecht:2011gu}.
+Based upon a mean field (Hartree) analysis of a scalar self-interacting theory, Ford and Vilenkin~\cite{Vilenkin:1982wt,Ford:1985qh} pointed out a long time ago that the infrared effects in de Sitter space may restore symmetries spontaneously broken by the vacuum.
+A similar conclusion was reached by Ratra in Ref.~\cite{Ratra:1984yq}.
+However, in these works it was not realised that mass generation can regulate the infrared divergences of de Sitter space.
+The infrared effects in (quasi-)de Sitter spaces have received a considerable attention in recent literature, and several papers have been published~\cite{Riotto:2008mv,Burgess:2009bs,Burgess:2010dd,Serreau:2011fu,Garbrecht:2011gu} which have -- just as Ford and Vilenkin -- treated the problem in the mean field -- or Hartree -- approximation (see also Refs.~\cite{Reinosa:2011ut,Reinosa:2011cs} for some recent mean field results on flat space).
 The current consensus is that the infrared effects in de Sitter space are strong enough to restore the broken $O(N)$ symmetry.
-While this is correct if the corresponding effective action is averaged over large (super-Hubble) distances, from the observational point of view the more relevant question is whether the symmetry gets broken or restored when averaged over some fixed physical scale~\footnote{As early as 1986 Ford and Vilenkin~\cite{Ford:1985qh} correctly reasoned: "[..] it would be completely consistent with all observations for our present Universe to be a de Sitter space with $H^{-1}\sim 10^{10}$~yr.
+While this is correct if the corresponding effective action is averaged over infinite distances, from the observational point of view the more relevant question is whether the symmetry gets broken or restored when averaged over some fixed physical scale~\footnote{As early as 1986 Ford and Vilenkin~\cite{Ford:1985qh} correctly reasoned: "[..] it would be completely consistent with all observations for our present Universe to be a de Sitter space with $H^{-1}\sim 10^{10}$~yr.
 It would be very surprising if this were to have any effect upon symmetry breaking on terrestrial or subatomic scales."
 While this observation is correct, it does not follow from their analysis.}.
 In this work we take the point of view that the effective action should be averaged over some fixed physical scale and we show that symmetries are then generally not restored in de Sitter space.
 We also give a simple criterion for symmetry restoration.
 For simplicity, we consider here only the global $O(N)$ symmetric scalar field model.